mbary/Prometheus/README.md

 **[EDIT]**<br>
 Well, it turns out apple has made some changes, no longer requiring a homehub device to operate the lights (this does not work with older hue bridges though).
 My rebelious spirit made me write this prior to these updates so yeah, it was a fun project nonetheless.<br>

+I still want to have a locally served ai agent that utilises this package. so lookout for prometheus_ai©

 ## Overview